tari-labs/tari-university/protocols/grin-beam-comparison/MainReport.md

 ## Unique features of Grin vs BEAM
 The two projects are being independently built from scratch by different teams in different languages (Rust and C++), so there will be many differences in the raw implementations.
 From the perspective of features the two projects exhibit all the features inherent to Mimblewimble.
 The most significant difference between the projects is their proof-of-work algorithms and governance models which will be discussed in subsequent sections.
 Beyond the features afforded by Mimblewimble each project does include some unique features of interest.

 The Grin project has built a version of the Dandelion relay protocol that supports transaction aggregation.
-One of the major outstanding challenges for privacy that cryptocurrencies face is that it is possible to track transactions as they are added to the mempool and propogate across the network and to link those transactions to their originating IP addresses.
+One of the major outstanding challenges for privacy that cryptocurrencies face is that it is possible to track transactions as they are added to the mempool and propagate across the network and to link those transactions to their originating IP addresses.
 This information can be used to deanonymize users even on networks with strong transaction privacy.
-To improve privacy during the propogation of transactions to the network the Dandelion network propogation scheme was proposed [6].
-In this scheme transactions are propogated in two phases, the Anonymity phase (or "stem" phase) and the Spreading phase (or "fluff" phase) as illustrated in the Figure 1.
-In the stem phase a transaction is propogated to only a single single randomly selected peer from the current nodes peer list.
-After a random number of hope along the network, each hop propogating to only a single random peer, the propogation process enters the second phase.
-During the fluff phase the transaction is then propogated using a full flood/diffusion method as found in most networks.
-This approach means that the transaction has first propogated to a random point in the network before flooding the network so it becomes much more difficult to track its origin.
+To improve privacy during the propagation of transactions to the network the Dandelion network propagation scheme was proposed [6].
+In this scheme transactions are propagated in two phases, the Anonymity phase (or "stem" phase) and the Spreading phase (or "fluff" phase) as illustrated in the Figure 1.
+In the stem phase a transaction is propagated to only a single single randomly selected peer from the current nodes peer list.
+After a random number of hope along the network, each hop propagating to only a single random peer, the propagation process enters the second phase.
+During the fluff phase the transaction is then propagated using a full flood/diffusion method as found in most networks.
+This approach means that the transaction has first propagated to a random point in the network before flooding the network so it becomes much more difficult to track its origin.

 ![fig1](sources/dandelion-stem-fluff.png)
-Figure 1: Two phases of Dandelion P2P transaction propogation [6].
+Figure 1: Two phases of Dandelion P2P transaction propagation [6].

 Grin has adapted this approach to work with Mimblewimble transactions [7].
-Grin's implementation allows for transaction aggregation and cut-through in the stem phase of propogation which provides even greater anonymity to the transactions before they spread during the fluff phase.
+Grin's implementation allows for transaction aggregation and cut-through in the stem phase of propagation which provides even greater anonymity to the transactions before they spread during the fluff phase.

 A unique feature of BEAM that stands out is an implementation of an auditable wallet.
 For a business to operate in a given regulatory environment it will need to demonstrate its compliance to the relevant authorities.
 BEAM has designed a wallet designed for compliant businesses which generates additional public/private key pairs specifically for audit purposes.
 These signatures are used to tag transactions so that only auditing authority who are given the public key can identify these transactions on the blockchain but cannot create transactions with this tag themselves.
 This allows a business to provide visibility to their transactions to a given authority without compromising their privacy to the public [8]

 ## Proof of work (PoW) mining algorithm
 BEAM has opted to employ the Equihash PoW mining algorithm.
 Equihash was proposed in 2016 as a memory-hard PoW algorithm which relied heavily on memory-usage to achieve ASIC-resistance [9].
 The goal was to produce an algorithm that would be more efficient to run on consumer GPUs as opposed to the growing field of ASIC miners, mainly produced by Bitmain at the time.
 It was hoped this would aid in decentralising the mining power for cryptocurrencies that used this algorithm.
 The idea behind Equihash's ASIC resistance was that at the time implementing memory in an ASIC was expensive and so GPUs were more efficient at calculating the Equihash PoW.
 This ASIC resistance did last for a while but in early 2018 Bitmain released an ASIC for Equihash which were significantly more efficient than GPUs for the Equihash configurations used by Zcash, Bitcoin Gold, Zencash to name a few.
 It is possible to tweak the parameters of the Equihash algorithm to make it more memory intensive and thus mke obsolete current ASICs and the older GPU mining farms but it remains to be seen if BEAM will do this.
 No block time has been published as of the writing of this report.

 Grin initially opted to use the new Cuckoo Cycle PoW algorithm, also purported to be ASIC resistant due to being memory latency bound [10].
 This means that the algorithm is bound by memory bandwidth rather than raw processor speed with the hope that it will make mining possible on commodity hardware.
-The Cuckoo Cycle algorithm is based on finding cycles of a certain length of edges in a biparite graph of N nodes and M edges.
+The Cuckoo Cycle algorithm is based on finding cycles of a certain length of edges in a bipartite graph of N nodes and M edges.
 The graph is bipartite because it consists of two separate groups of nodes and edges connect nodes from one set to the other.
 As an example lets consider nodes with even indices to be in one group and nodes with odd indices in a second group.
 Figure 2 shows 8 nodes with 4 randomly placed edges, N = 8 and M = 4.
 So if we are looking for cycles of length 4 we can easily confirm that none exist in Figure 2.
 By adjusting the number of edges present in the graph vs the number of nodes we can control the probability that a cycle of a certain length exists in the graph.
 When looking for cycles of length 4 the difficulty illustrated in Figure 2 a 4/8 (M/N) graph would mean that the 4 edges would need to be randomly chosen in an exact cycle for one to exist [11].

 ![fig2](sources/cuckoo_base_numbered_few_edges.png)<br>
 Figure 2: 8 Nodes with 4 Edges, no solution [11]